Aimeedeer/coconut-report/daily-venture.md

 ## Working in Progress

 - Programming in Rust, to build a bot army
-- Build a jekyll website from scratch -- Cocodate

-## On the List
+## On the List & ideas

 - Tech writing
-- Rust Asia Membership or Foundation
-- Report Rust/blockchain dev activities & contribution and adoption in China to westerns
-- A privacy token project
-- A community driven project
+- A project onchain